ousiax/ousiax.github.io/_posts/2017-05-21-object-oriented-programming-in-go-language.md

 ### Type Assertions

-A ***type assertion*** is an operation applied to an interface value.
-Syntactically, it looks like **x.(T)**, where **x** is an expression of an interface type and **T** is a type, called the "asserted" type.
+**A *type assertion* is an operation applied to an interface value.** Syntactically, it looks like **x.(T)**, where **x** is an expression of an interface type and **T** is a type, called the "asserted" type.
 A type assertion checks that the dynamic type of its operand matches the asserted type.

-There are two possibilites.
-First, if the asserted type `T` is a concrete type, then then type assertion checks whether `x`'s dynmaic is *identical* to `T`.
-If this check succeeds, the result of the type assertion is `x`'s dynamic value, whose type is of course `T`.
-In other words, **a type assertion to a concrete type extracts the concrete value from its operand.
-If the check fails, then the operation panics**.
+**A type assertion to a concrete type extracts the concrete value from its operand.** If the check fails, then the operation panics.

 ```go
 	var w io.Writer